flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/core-extensions/content-management/media-library.md

 * Source Location - here you must select **Media Library** as source location
 * Image Key
-    * Option 1: trigger a dropdown with images keys - you can type and filter options or can select from the initial list in dropdown
+    * **Option 1**: trigger a dropdown with images keys - you can type and filter options or can select from the initial list in dropdown
-    * Option 2: open a popup with images thumbnails and keys then you can type and filter options or can select from the initial list
+    * **Option 2**: open a popup with images thumbnails and keys then you can type and filter options or can select from the initial list

 ![](../../../img/media_library_options.png)